-What is the best way to store your coffee?
+What is the best way to store your coffee beans?

 Great, you've just invested in your first bag of specialty coffee, made yourself a bangin’ pour over and now you find yourself standing in front of the fridge wondering if you should be putting that open bag of coffee in there.